On the Identifiability of Tensor Ranks via Prior Predictive Matching

 Propositions \ref{prop:polynomial_moments} and \ref{prop:identifiability} establish a direct link between the model-dependent, prior predictive moments and the moments of the observed tensor-data.
 This connection is formalized through an identifiability analysis of a reduced, rank-specific log-linear system.
-However, the utility of this link for rank estimation is fully model-dependent.

-We first present in Section~\ref{sec:tucker_analysis} a cautionary example where the dependencies between prior hyperparameters and observed second moments are not identifiable for a popular tensor model.
+However, we note that the utility of this link for rank estimation is fully model-dependent.
+We first present in Section~\ref{sec:tucker_analysis} a cautionary example where the dependencies between prior hyperparameters and observed second moments are not identifiable for the popular Tucker tensor model.
 In contrast, we highlight in Section~\ref{sec:rank_identification} several models where identifiability holds, enabling the design and implementation of a novel method for estimating tensor ranks directly and exclusively from observed moments.